When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 In this article, I will be looking at 8 of the best tyres for electric bikes based on my own personal experiences and opinions.
 I will be focusing on general hybrid e-bike tyres suitable for leisure and commuting as certain disciplines like e-MTB, e-Road and e-Gravel will require specific tyres.

 What E-Bike tyre is best for you?

-The requirements of tyre vary greatly between disciplines.
-For example if you ride a road bike and your cycling is performance orientated then you’ll want a lightweight tyre that has a low rolling resistance.
+The requirements of tyres vary greatly between disciplines.
+For example, if you ride a road bike and your cycling is performance-orientated then you’ll want a lightweight tyre that has a low rolling resistance.
 Mountain bike tyres will need to offer good grip in a variety of tough off-road conditions.

 For the general e-bike rider none of the above are particularly important although you will want a good ‘jack of all trades’ tyre that will be adaptable to different surfaces and weather conditions.
 Weight and rolling resistance aren’t quite so important when you have the benefit of electric assist.

 Puncture resistance is also an important consideration.
 A lot of tyres fitted as standard to e-bikes offer only minimal protection.
 Changing an inner tube can be fiddly, especially if you’re at the side of a road or in town.